Menu

 Research

-Once we identified our target audience we interviewed them based on the goals of the website.
+Once we identified our target audience, we interviewed them based on the goals of the website.
 From those notes, personas were created, making seven user types: prospective undergraduate, current undergraduate, prospective graduate, current graduate, alumni, faculty, and sponsor/collaborators.

-We created a priority matrix with each user type and rank of their needs and wants of a website similar to what we are designing.
+We created a priority matrix with each user type and the rank of their needs and wants of a website similar to what we are designing.
 This will help us determine what we should prioritize, design for, and also what isn’t necessary for the website.

 Alongside this, we researched various other university websites that focus on departments/majors of their respective schools.
 From there, we interview Westphal’s communication director to make sure we comply with Drexel's design guidelines and what we can and cannot do with the website.